nicksoftware/XamarinFormsFirebaseAuthentication/README.md

   LoadApplication(new App());
 ```

-Finally we can now create a class that  implements the IFirebaseAuthenticator , like we did on the first step we have to  register this class as dependency using the decorator.
+Finally we can now create a class that  implements the IFirebaseAuthenticator , like how we did on the first approach, we have to  register this class as dependency using the decorator.
-The only difference between this class  the previous one on the first option is in this one we get  the instance of Firebase from the static Auth Field we created in the MainActivity class.
+The only difference between this class  the previous one on the first approach  is in this one we get  the instance of Firebase from the static Auth Field we created in the MainActivity class.
 the finally code will look something like this ..
 ```
 using APPNAME.Droid.Implementations.Auth;